Low (Flo Rida song): Cover versions and media usage

 The song was performed live with the band Simple Plan at the 2008 MuchMusic Video Awards.
 Albuquerque, New Mexico based crunkcore group Brokencyde released a cover of this song on "THA $C3N3 MiXTaPe" in 2008.
 Blink-182 drummer Travis Barker added a drum version cover of the song.
 On October 23, 2012, the cast of The Big Bang Theory made a flash mob during the live taping of an episode, which featured the song as well as others.
 The song was featured in Suburgatory.
-The song was also featured in Tropic Thunder and Zookeeper.
+The song was also featured in Tropic Thunder, Rio 2 and Zookeeper.

 In 2019, the viral video "Jessica" or "Jessica, did you sleep with your teacher?" used the song in the background that "Jessica" sung along with until her "Mom" confronted her about sleeping with her teacher.
 A year later, in 2020, the American grocery chain Kroger and their subsidiary stores began to use the song's chorus for a series of animated ads, appropriately highlighting coupons and low prices.
 At the start of 2021, the ads became a minor Internet meme with user-generated YouTube and TikTok remixes.
 Also, a parody of the song highlighting price drop was used in the 2021 Lazada 11.11 TV commercial featuring K-Pop boy group Seventeen in the ASEAN region, where it was sung in Indonesian, Tagalog, Thai, Vietnamese, and English.

 Another way the song is used in meme culture is in "fake covers," where the song is remixed and sung in the style of a different artist, under the title of "Apple Bottom Jeans".